 2. In vitro meat

 2.1.
-Policy: We support investment by the CSIRO into the further exploration and development of in vitro meat technologies to make this a reality.
+Policy: Support for investment by the CSIRO into the further exploration and development of in vitro meat technologies to make this a reality.
 We also support investment into plant-based alternatives to animal products.

 3. Independent Office for Animal Welfare

 3.2.
 Discussion: An independent office for animal welfare will regularly review Australian animal welfare conditions and submit a report suggesting legislative changes to address welfare issues.
 The office will also review and monitor the animal welfare standards implemented by the nations Australia enters into live export agreements with.

 4. Live export restrictions